Opposition to Brexit: People's Vote march, June 2018

 On 23 June 2018, the second anniversary of the EU referendum, People's Vote organised a march and protest from Trafalgar Square to Parliament Square in Central London.
 Speakers included Liberal Democrat leader Vince Cable, Green Party co-leader Caroline Lucas, Labour's David Lammy and the Conservatives' Anna Soubry.
 The organisers said that at least 100,000 people attended the march.
 A smaller pro-Brexit march was held in London on the same date.

 The People's Vote march was not designed to reverse the result of the referendum, but to hold a public vote on the final terms of the UK's EU exit deal.
 The organisers said Brexit was "not a done deal" and Cable said "Brexit is not inevitable.
 Brexit can be stopped."
 The Labour leader Jeremy Corbyn was criticised for not attending the march.

 "People's Vote" march, September 2018

 Thousands marched through Liverpool on 23 September 2018 during the annual Labour Party conference in protest against leaving the EU.

 Bin Brexit in Brum, September 2018

-Another march against brexit took place in Birmingham on 30 September 2018 during the annual Conservative Party conference.
+Another march against Brexit took place in Birmingham starting from Victoria Square on 30 September 2018 during the annual Conservative Party conference.